ExpressLRS/Docs/docs/quick-start/troubleshooting.md

     To "fix" this, you might want to turn On Model Matching.
 Please see [Model Matching](../software/model-config-match.md) for more Note.

     Another thing to check is whether you have enabled **RCVR_INVERT_TX** option for your receiver firmware.
-This option is intended for FCs that doesn't have any other UARTs available (AIOs) other than an SBUS pad.
+This option is intended for FCs that doesn't have any other UARTs available (e.g. AIOs) other than an SBUS pad.
 See this section for more details: [Output Inverting](firmware-options.md#output-inverting).

     For the R9mm/mini receivers, make sure you didn't enable **USE_R9MM_R9MINI_SBUS** in your firmware option.
 See [Output Inverting](firmware-options.md#output-inverting) for what this option do.